CapableCat/RRFE/README.md

 > ImageNet

-Place the dataset in the data_manager/dataset folder
+Place the dataset in the data_manager/dataset folder.

 # Trainning